ebarault/proftpd-docker/README.md

 The ftp root (home for all user's directories) can be configured using the `FTP_ROOT` env variable.
 Otherwise it default to the directory `/data/ftp_root` of the docker's host.

 ### Configuring proftpd logs directory
-The ftp root (home for all user's directories) can be configured using the `LOGS` env variable.
+When setting verbose mode ON with env var `FTP_VERBOSE`, the log directory can be configured using the `LOGS` env variable.
 Otherwise it default to the directory `/var/log/proftpd` of the docker's host.

 ### Module mod_tls
 When enabling the module with env var MOD_TLS=ON, a module configuration file and associated certificates should be provided as binded volumes.
 Default included configuration expects a self-signed TLS certificate `proftpd.cert.pem` and it's key file `proftpd.key.pem`.